alexchong/alexchong.github.old/pages/about.md

 Currently, I spend most of my software development time doing research and building understanding around web and scripting technologies, then roll out passion implementations for my own use cases.

-## What are you enthusiastic for? [#](#what-are-you-enthusiastic-for)
+## What are you most enthusiastic for? [#](#what-are-you-enthusiastic-for)

-I care about purpose-driven work, and have a concern for achieving the perfect combination of accesibility and security for user experience (UX) and developer experience (DX).
+I care about purpose-driven work, and have a concern for achieving the perfect combination of accesibility and security through user experience (UX) and developer experience (DX).

+To me, this means delivering honest communication with a functional aesthetic through the product -- all the while supporting a mission of keeping information/data secure.
+One domain that matches this description is Identity and Access Management, but I would define the general category of full stack being my passion stack.

 ## Why build this website? [#](#why-build-this-website)